TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

    The entire system will be powered with 12 VDC 3 A 36 W wall wart.
 By using wall instead of battery power the system will be able to last longer and have a more reliable source of power. <sup>4</sup>.

    The subsystem components and wires will be enclosed in the mounting device.
 The power cable will run along the wall and the exposed wiring portion will take place inside of the mounting subsystem.
 This will help to reduce the chance that any wires are disconnected or damaged and eliminate the chance of accidentally getting hurt by the device. <sup>5</sup>.
-   The output ripple voltage is in the range of 50 mV - 400 mV depending on the load applied [4].